MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ## Spawning Endless Obstacles

-You will now implement a mechanism that checks if an obstacle moved off the screen and spawns a new obstacle in place of this one.
+You will now implement a mechanism that checks if an obstacle moved off the screen and if so, spawns a new obstacle in place of this one.
 Alternatively, you can later try to re-use the obstacle that moved off-screen since loading resource files at runtime is quite slow - it's fine for this game but if you do that 10 to 100 times more often, that could become a performance issue.

 Add these lines to the end of your *update* method: